 We aspire to further increase the opportunities for all our students in sport, regardless of ability, and try to achieve this by creating a unique personalised curriculum for them all .
 To help to achieve this we aim to;

-- strive to maintain our Gold Award for another year in association with the School Games by continuing to increase opportunities for students to take part in competitive sport.
+- strive to achieve the Gold Award for another year in association with the School Games by continuing to increase opportunities for students to take part in competitive sport.

 - continue to provide opportunities for pupils to develop leadership skills, learning to support each other, to plan, organise, manage and evaluate their own and other’s work